This invoice from Shelby American

 About the only

 items on this invoice that don't make a lot of sense are:

 In March 1967, a month before

-the alleged theft, Shelby American placed the orders with Ford that
+the alleged theft, Shelby American placed the last known orders with Ford.

-It appears that the April/Mat 1967 timeframe was when Ford made the decision to terminate the
+It appears that in March/April 1967, Ford made the decision to terminate the

 California-based Shelby Program and acquire the assets/liabilities of

 Shelby American, Inc., on or around May 1, 1967.
 There was a whole of of